 Normally applicants should have a first degree with honours at a minimum classification of 2:2 or equivalent.
 Exceptional entry is offered to professionals with extensive professional experience.
 Arrangements also exist to incorporate Accredited Prior Learning (APL).
 If English is not your first language you will be expected to demonstrate a certificated level of proficiency of at least IELTS 6.5 (Academic level) or equivalent English Language qualification, as recognised by Anglia Ruskin University.

-You must pay your fees up-front, in full or in instalments.
-You will also be asked for a deposit or sponsorship letter for undergraduate courses.
+You must pay your fees upfront, in full or in instalments.
+We will also ask you for a deposit or sponsorship letter.
 Details will be in your offer letter.Paying your fees

 It’s important to decide how to fund your course before applying.
-Use our funding guide for postgraduate students to learn more about the following:
+Use our finance guide for postgraduate students to learn more about postgraduate loans and other funding options.

-Part-time, distance learning postgraduate ()
+Part-time, distance learning postgraduate (12 months)

 Read this institution's report